 Replacing the mirror or medicine cabinet can also give your bathroom a quick and inexpensive update.

 We recently replaced our bathroom mirror (pictured below) and painted our bathroom a fresh light blue color.
 These two small, fast, and inexpensive changes made a HUGE difference!
 Check out this post to see pictures of what our bathroom used to look like.

 Paint the Walls.
 It was not too long ago when bright red accent walls, tan, and off-whites were the typical colors to paint the interior walls.
 Now almost all of those are considered out of date (unfortunately).
 Now grays, blues, and white (not off-white) are back in style.

 Simply painting the walls can drastically change the feel and style of a room.
-You can usually paint a small to a medium sized room for around $50.
-That amount will depend on the brand of paint, how many coats of paint is required, and what paint supplies you already have on hand.
+You can usually paint a small to medium-sized room for around $50.
+That amount will depend on the brand of paint, how many coats of paint are required, and what paint supplies you already have on hand.

 Update the Light Fixtures.
 Depending on the light fixture you can replace the whole thing fairly cheaply.
 There are lots of options for new and stylish light fixture under $100 and chandelier under $200.

 An even cheaper option would be to paint what you already have.
 You can also replace just the glass light fixture globes.
 It is amazing what simply changing a light fixture can do for a room.